 “Drivers looking to get the cheapest insurance premiums in Illinois should maintain continuous coverage and avoid any lapse.
 When it comes to shopping for a new insurance company, discounts may be applied if the drivers have maintained continuous coverage, which will help lower the annual premium,” says Lauren Mckenzie, senior insurance agent, A Plus Insurance.

-• According to recent data, Automobile Club MI (AAA) offers the cheapest full coverage car insurance in Illinois at $82 per month.
+• Among the companies analyzed by CarInsurance.com, Automobile Club MI (AAA) stands out as the cheapest option for full coverage car insurance in Illinois, with an insurance premium of $82 per month.

-• Illinois drivers with a clean driving record pay 43% less for car insurance than drivers with a DUI.
+• Drivers in Illinois with a clean record pay 43% less for premiums compared to those with a DUI.

-Which company offers the cheapest car insurance in Illinois?
+Which company offers the cheapest car insurance rates in Illinois?

 Cheapest car insurance rates in Illinois per month